CrypticQuintessence/CrypticQuintessence/Installation Instructions.md

 - 👋 Hi, I’m @CrypticQuintessence
 - 👀 RECOMMENDED HARDWARE:  16-32 GB of ram, 12-16GB of VRAM.
 6-8+ core modern CPU.
-- 💞️ HARD REQUIREMENT: 285 GB OF FREE SPACE ON YOUR HARD DRIVE.
-300-350GB OF SPACE AVAILABLE IS RECOMMENDED BEFORE DOWNLOADING.
+- 💞️ HARD REQUIREMENT: At Least 295 GB OF FREE SPACE ON YOUR HARD DRIVE, After Install is Complete the game WILL ONLY TAKE UP 181.7GB
 - 📫 Try reaching me at reddit r/spaceengineerguy420

 --------